tasercake/LucidLog/LucidLog.md

 > Syntactically identical to Java/C++ `for` loops
 >
-> Lucid's `for` loops do not serve the same purpose as Java's
+> Lucid's `for` loops do not serve the same purpose as Java's.

 ### Operators